xytechsystems/documentation/docs/Auth Providers/OpenID Configuration User Guide.md

 User settings:
 ![](assets/Pasted%20image%2020241018165459.png)

-### Appserver.config settings
+### Appserver.config settings (on prem instances)

-Add the following settings to the appserver config file:
+Add the following settings to the Xytech appserver config file:
-Replacing {...} with your values obtained earlier:
+Replacing {...} with your values obtained earlier for:

 - Directory (Tennent) ID
 - Application (Client) ID